aritchie/userdialogs/readme.md

 =========================================

 A cross platform library that allows you to call for standard user dialogs from a shared/portable library.
-Supports Android, iOS, Windows Phone 8, and Windows Store
+Supports Android, iOS, and Windows Phone 8

 To use, simply reference the nuget package in each of your platform projects.
 ANDROID USERS: You must call UserDialogs.Init(Activity)